AudiTranscribe/AudiTranscribe/.github/commit_message_format.md

 ```
 <type>(<scope>): <short summary>
   │       │             │
   │       │             └─⫸ Summary in present tense.
 No period at the end.
+Do not capitalise first letter of first word.
   │       │
   │       └─⫸ Commit Scope: Section of code that the change applies to.
   │